 Lack of direct interaction with users and customers: Customer collaboration is one of the four values in the agile manifesto.
 Nevertheless, it’s not uncommon for me to meet product people who don’t have direct access to users and customers.
 Instead, they solely rely on quantitative data and feedback from sales, which makes it hard to empathise with the users and customers and to fully understand their needs.
 This, in turn, reduces the chances of offering a product that does a great job for its target audience and generates the desired business benefits.

-Product discovery and product strategy poorly practiced: The most beautiful user stories are useless if it’s not clear who the users are and why they would want to use the product.
-Acquiring this information requires focused product discovery and strategy work.
-Unfortunately, product discovery and strategy aren’t always effectively practiced.
+Product strategy is poorly practiced: The most beautiful user stories are useless if it’s not clear who the users are and why they would want to use the product.
+Acquiring this information requires focused product strategy work.
+Unfortunately, product strategy aren’t always effectively practiced.
 This is not helped by the fact that agile approaches like Scrum do not offer any tools and techniques to help product owners understand if a product should be developed.
-Fortunately, a number of tools and techniques have emerged in recent years that help product people with their product discovery and strategy work including my product vision board and GO product roadmap.
+Fortunately, a number of tools and techniques have emerged in recent years that help product people with their product strategy work including my product vision board and GO product roadmap.